streanger/abuseipdb-wrapper/README.rst

 - **init `AbuseIPDB` object**

   Init ``AbuseIPDB`` object using API KEY created on https://www.abuseipdb.com/.
 Optionally you can provide `db_file` for your local database.
-It is recommended becasue this project aims on storing data for further quick access without need of another requests.
+It is recommended becasue this project focuses on storing data for further quick access without need of another requests.

   .. code-block:: python

     from abuseipdb_wrapper import AbuseIPDB
     API_KEY = 'YOUR_API_KEY'
-    # provide API KEY and local db filename
     abuse = AbuseIPDB(API_KEY=API_KEY, db_file='abuseipdb.json')
-    abuse.colors_legend()  # show colors legend
+    abuse.colors_legend()

 - **check list of IP's**